How early retirement turns into an emotional roller coaster

 The gist?
-Our emotional state leading into early retirement is not some linear graph that slowly ticks upward as we seemingly get happier and happier that our days working full-time jobs are numbered and nearly over.
+Our emotional state leading to quitting the rat race early is not some linear graph that slowly ticks upward as we seemingly get happier and happier that our days working full-time jobs are numbered and nearly over.

 Instead, it more closely resembles a drunk graph.
 A graph after a night of insane drinking and table dancing.
 It's sorta bipolar, like this: